Glass Half Full? How to Overcome Optimism Bias in Football28th February 2019 / Julian

 Daniel Kahneman, the noted psychologist, carried out a fascinating experiment that highlighted the notion of optimism bias perfectly.
 A group of tourists were offered two different insurance packages before they travelled: one policy that covered for death caused by a terrorist attack (at a higher premium), and one that covered for death caused in any way.
 Incredibly, most of the travellers were willing to protect themselves against terrorism, and at a higher price too – optimism bias incarnate.

 There are three main areas of the mind that govern optimism bias:

 Self-Enhancement – positive outcomes – in life or in betting – are linked to the notion of self enhancement.
-It feels good to win….and it feels even better to win big.
+It feels good to win.
 Those kinds of emotional response tend to overpower rationality in the minds of punters.

 Self-Presentation – for many people, sports betting is a social pastime; we love telling our friends about the bets we’ve made and the reasons for our selections.
 This ‘self presentation’ is a classic symptom of cognitive bias, and it’s natural to want to present ourselves in the best possible light as a punter.
 This too can have an impact upon the sensibility of our wagering.

 Personal Control – studies have found that people are more optimistically biased when they are the control factor in an event.
 So an individual believes they are less likely to be in a car crash when they are the driver rather than the passenger.
 Of course, the individual in question has complete control over their wagers too; and thus optimism bias goes through the window.

 How to Identify Optimism Bias – and Combat It